NIB-SI/multiOmics-integration/_p_Omics/_I_Omics/_S_multiOmics/README.md

 ***_A_multiOmics-differential-networks-Py***
 - Automated graph thresholding
+- Integration of data with prior knowledge

 ***_A_multiOmics-visualisation-Python***
-- Integration of data with prior knowledge
+- Visualisation of data with prior knowledge

 # R package versions
 - paper versions: